 Cellphones: Safety experts say that using a cellphone while driving is a major distraction and is a significant factor in crashes (see Distracted Driving paper).

 Fifteen states—California, Connecticut, Delaware, Hawaii, Illinois, Maryland, Nevada, New Hampshire, New Jersey, New York, Oregon, Rhode Island (effective June 2018), Vermont, Washington state, West Virginia—and the District of Columbia have a law banning the use of hand-held cellphones behind the wheel for all drivers.
 The use of all cellphones by novice drivers is restricted in 38 states and the District of Columbia, according to the Insurance Institute for Highway Safety.
 Washington State was the first state to ban the practice of “texting” with a cellphone while driving.
 Text messaging is banned for all drivers in 47 states and the District of Columbia.
-Novice drivers are specifically banned from texting in two states, Missouri and Texas.
-(The Texas texting ban will include all drivers on September 1, 2017.)
+Novice drivers are specifically banned from texting in one state, Texas.
 Arizona and Wyoming have no texting bans for any drivers.
+(See chart below: State Young Driver Laws.)
 (See chart below: State Young Driver Laws.)

-The Centers for Disease Control and Prevention’s latest Youth Risk Behavior Surveillance Survey, released in June 2014, shows that about 41.4 percent of high school students reported that they texted or emailed from behind the wheel at least once during the previous 30 days.
-The highest rate of texting or emailing while driving, 61.3 percent, was among teens in South Dakota.
-The lowest rate, 32.3 percent, was among teens in Massachusetts.
-The survey is conducted every two years, but this year was the first time the 13,000 participants were asked about texting and emailing while driving.
+The Centers for Disease Control and Prevention’s latest Youth Risk Behavior Surveillance Survey, released in June 2016, shows that in 2015 about 41.5 percent of high school students reported that they texted or emailed from behind the wheel at least once during the previous 30 days.
+This proportion is not significantly different from 2013, when the question was first asked, at 41.4 percent.
+The highest rate of texting or emailing while driving, 63.2 percent, was among teens in South Dakota.
+The lowest rate, 26.1 percent, was among teens in Maryland.
+The survey is conducted every two years.
+Among the twelve large urban school districts surveyed, Broward County, FL had the highest percentage, at 38.7 percent and New York City, NY had the lowest, 14.1 percent.

 In March 2012 the AAA Foundation for Traffic Safety released “Distracted Driving Among Newly Licensed Teen Drivers,” an in-car video study that found that teenage girls are twice as likely as teenage boys to use cellphones and other electronic devices while driving.
 The study also found that teenage female drivers were almost 10 percent more likely to engage in other distracted behaviors such as reaching for an object (nearly 50 percent more likely than males) and eating or drinking (almost 25 percent more likely).
 By contrast teenage male drivers were about twice as likely to turn around in their seats and were also more likely to communicate with people outside of the vehicle.